rajput95/iOSPagination-Trending-Github-Repos/README.md

   - Implements the interfaces defined in the domain layer.
   - Designed to be replaceable and mockable for testing purposes.

-All new and existing features will gradually align with this structure, promoting:
+All new features will gradually align with this structure, promoting:
 - Modularity:
   - Independent feature modules with well-defined boundaries.
 - Testability: